khalid-hussain/KICT-FYP-LaTeX-Class/README.md

 1. `make frontmatter` - Generates `pdf` files for all the front matter.
 2. `make` - Generates `fyp_report.pdf`.
 Requires `pandoc-source.md` and all the front matter.
 3. `make content-from-pandoc` - Generates `content-from-pandoc-source.tex`.
 Use for debugging.
-4. `make clean` - Cleans the directory of auxiliary files as a result of LaTeX compilation.
+4. `make clean` - Cleans auxiliary files created by LaTeX.

 ## Bibliography